Kershoc/swoole-twitch-chatbot/Readme.md

 # swoole-twitch-bot

-Quick POC to try using Swoole to create a twitch chatbot.
+Quick proof of concept to try using Swoole to create a twitch chatbot.

 Sets up a websocket server on port localhost:1337